zhscn/nongnu/README.md

 ## Approach

-The goal of this friendly fork is to produce software that any Haskell developer can use, understand and build upon ([Emacs Lisp](https://www.gnu.org/software/emacs/manual/elisp.html) is fun to learn).
+The goal of this friendly rewrite is to produce software that any Haskell developer can use, understand and build upon ([Emacs Lisp](https://www.gnu.org/software/emacs/manual/elisp.html) is fun to learn).

 This can be achieved by preferring a simple and small codebase targeting [Haskell2010](https://www.haskell.org/onlinereport/haskell2010/), with automated tests for every feature.